I've learned about safe and correct dog-grooming methods and like to share tips for other King Charles Spaniel parents.

-I recently took a dog grooming course and am really glad I did.
-I normally send our dog Dylan to the groomers, but decided to have a go myself.
-It is quite nice to spend the time with your dog and we both seem to enjoy it, although it does take quite a long time to do.
+I recently took a dog-grooming course and am really glad I did.
+I normally send our dog, Dylan, to the groomers, but I decided to have a go myself.
+It is quite nice to spend the time with your dog and we both seem to enjoy it, although it does take quite a long time to complete.

 The benefits of grooming your dog are:

 - Your dog will be clean, and a clean animal around the house is a good thing.

 - Your dog will feel better.
 Grooming removes dead hair, knots, and tangles.

 - Your dog will look shiny and healthy!

 - If you do the grooming yourself, you can give him or her a bit of a health check.

 - You and your dog will build a good relationship and understanding.

 - Slicker brush: For getting out knots and tangles.